Car Accident Lawyers in Fort Lauderdale, Florida

 Liability for car accidents centers on the duty of care.
 Anyone driving automatically owes a certain level of duty of care to others on the road.
 The next step in proving liability in a collision is determining if a driver violated this duty of care with an act of negligence.

-Our Fort Lauderdale Auto Accident Lawyers Help To Prove Your Liability
+Fort Lauderdale Car Accident Lawyers Help To Prove Your Liability

 To prove someone liable for an accident, you must prove that the accident you suffered was directly caused by the at-fault party’s breach of the duty of care.
 Once you or your attorney establish causation, you may be able to seek compensation for damages that accrue to you from the accident.